friscolt/friscolt.github.io/index.md

 * Jun 18, 2024: I had the pleasure to be Presentation Chair at the [LatinX in Computer Vision (LXCV)](https://www.latinxinai.org/cvpr-2024) at the 2024 [Computer Vision and Pattern Recognition (CVPR)](https://cvpr2023.thecvf.com) Conference, Seattle, WA 🇺🇸

 >> ![ ](/files/cvrp24.jpeg)

+* May 10, 2024: Our conference paper "Evaluating the plausibility of synthetic images for improving automated endoscopic stone recognition" has been accepted at the [IEEE International Symposium on Computer-Based Medical Systems (CBMS)](https://cbms-conference.org) Guadalajara, Mexico 🇲🇽

 * Jan 8, 2024: Our **journal paper** [*"On the In Vivo Recognition of Kidney Stones Using Machine Learning"*](https://ieeexplore.ieee.org/abstract/document/10384337) is now **available** at [IEEE ACCESS](https://ieeexplore.ieee.org/abstract/document/10384337)